Is Georgia a Captured State?

 Iberia TV: Shortly before the 2018 presidential election, television company Iberia closed down, which was preceded by the government freezing the assets of the channel’s main source of funding – Omega Group.

-There is mounting evidence of a monopoly of decision-making power resting in the hands of a single person (often referred to as an 'oligarch'), as well as signs of collusive networks that serve the sole purpose of solidifying the ruling party’s power in all branches of government.
+There is mounting evidence of a monopoly of decision-making power resting in the hands of a single person, as well as signs of collusive networks that serve the sole purpose of solidifying the ruling party’s power in all branches of government.

 Especially worrying is that both the legislature and the judiciary are controlled by these networks, thereby failing to uphold a sound system of democratic checks and balances in the country.
 It is also clear that law-enforcement structures are misused for political purposes and are not up to the challenge of carrying out unbiased investigations into cases of elite corruption and the misuse of power, which further suggests that a number of high-profile individuals within the ruling party’s network enjoy impunity.